Z2gK/hhc24-writeup/Act3-santavision.md

 The most interesting messages in the `sitestatus` feed reads "File downloaded: /static/sv-application-2024-SuperTopSecret-9265193/applicationDefault.bin".
 This appears to be the path to a file.
 Indeed, this file `applicationDefault.bin` can be accessed and downloaded at the URL `http://<IP address>:8000/static/sv-application-2024-SuperTopSecret-9265193/applicationDefault.bin`.

-The Linux `file` utility identifies this file as a data file that contains the `jffs2` filesystem.
+The Linux `file` utility identifies this file as a data file that contains a `jffs2` filesystem.

 ```
 $ file applicationDefault.bin
 applicationDefault.bin: Linux jffs2 filesystem data little endian
 ```

 According to the hints from Rib Bonbowford, the tool at <https://github.com/onekey-sec/jefferson/> can be used to extract files from this filesystem.
 Details regarding the setting up of this tool is not covered here, but it is rather straightforward and best done using a Python virtual environment `venv`.
 As mentioned on the github page, once the tool is installed, it is but a matter of running the command `jefferson filesystem.img -d outdir`.
-The extracted files will be available in the directory name `outdir`.
+The extracted files will be available in the directory defined by the `-d` option - in this case `outdir`.

 At this stage, the most interesting file can be found at the path `outdir/app/src/accounts/views.py`.
 There are lines of code that suggest the existence of another interesting file, which could be an `sqlite` database.